rob-myers/rob-myers.github.io/docs/meta.md

 - [ ] `Env` should be in react-reverse-portal

-- [ ] can query polyanya in webworker and display navpath
 - [ ] on 2nd click compute a navpath and display it
 - [ ] onclick floor show cube